Mini

 The right panel is reserved for sample library organization, search, presets and pool.

 - Search box - Filter samples by filename.
-Below it, there's the metadata search checkbox and a re-analyze button.
+Check Include metadata to extend the search.
+Click re-analyze to re-analyze samples.

 - Preset indicator - Shows the active preset name.